marko0205/p2psudoku/README.md

 ## Future developments

-The class Client is an alternative client which support auto-refresh and implement most of the methods of the interface described before.
-Once a player join into a challenge, for each update of the Sudoku instance, a message will be send to all the interested peers.
-Once received, the thread resposable of showing the sudoku board and wait for user input, will be destroyed and restarted with the updated state (passed by the message).
+The class Client is an alternative client which supports auto-refresh and implements most of the methods of the interface described before.
+Once a player join into a challenge, for each update of the Sudoku instance a message will be sent to all the interested peers.
+Once received, the thread responsable for showing the sudoku board and wait for user input will be destroyed and restarted with the updated state (passed by the message).
-Once the sudoku is completed the users will automatically see the score board and after a few seconds will be redirected to the main menu.
+Once the sudoku is completed the users will automatically see the score board and after a few seconds they will be redirected to the main menu.
-All this work till the end of the first game, but once a thread join into another challenge, the threads start behaving abnormally.
+All this work until the end of the first game, but when the user joins another challenge, the threads start behaving abnormally.

-One of the main problems is that the terminal read operation is blocking and so sometime the Thread.interrupt() fail.
-Anyway i still didn't find a work around
+One of the main problems is that the terminal read operation is blocking and so sometime the Thread.interrupt() fails.
+In any case, I still didn't find a way to solve this problem.s

 For these reasons, the static version has been released